rareyesdev/react-template/README.md

 ### `chai`
 Assertion framework.
 See `expect` usage in example tests

+### `duplicate-package-checker-webpack-plugin`
+Webpack plugin that warns when your bundle contains multiple versions of the same package

 ### `eslint` `eslint-config-airbnb` `eslint-plugin-import` `eslint-plugin-jsx-a11y` `eslint-plugin-react`
 Linter, Airbnb configuration to `eslint` and plugins used by the configuration